lsilva01/operating-bitcoin-core-test/multisig-tutorial.md

 done
 ```

+### 1.2 Create the Descriptor Wallets

-2. Extract the xpub of each wallet.
+Extract the xpub of each wallet.
 To do this, the `listdescriptors` RPC is used.
 By default, Bitcoin Core single-sig wallets are created using path `m/44'/1'/0'` for PKH, `m/84'/1'/0'` for WPKH and `m/49'/1'/0'` for P2WPKH-nested-in-P2SH based accounts.
 Each of them uses the chain 0 for external addresses and chain 1 for internal ones, as shown in the example below.

 ```
 wpkh([1004658e/84'/1'/0']tpubDCBEcmVKbfC9KfdydyLbJ2gfNL88grZu1XcWSW9ytTM6fitvaRmVyr8Ddf7SjZ2ZfMx9RicjYAXhuh3fmLiVLPodPEqnQQURUfrBKiiVZc8/0/*)#g8l47ngv